Getting inspiration along the way, one lap at a time.

 Honor Mile 5: Abraham Ehlers

 Abraham Michael Ehlers, a beloved father, son, and friend, passed away on September 15, 2025, in Bethesda, MD, at the age of 54.
-Born on March 28, 1971, in Baltimore, MD, Abe radiated kindness, humor, and generosity throughout his life.
+Abe radiated kindness, humor, and generosity throughout his life.
 He was a man who embraced every moment and inspired those around him to live life fully.

 Lisa Mary Martin, 50, of Riverdale, Maryland was taken from this life far too soon on October 8th 2025 while doing what she loved - cycling.
 Lisa was a devoted wife, mother, stepmother, teammate, union sister, and a passionate advocate.